 repeated time-and-time again in LRC's past newsletters and on our website yet there seems to be

 members who still do not abide by it.
-Shot-up plastic milk containers, plastic soda bottles, aluminum cans,
+At the ranges are shot-up plastic milk containers, plastic soda bottles, aluminum

 To all LRC members:

-"If you bring it to the range, take it back home with you."
+"If you bring targets to the range, please take them back home with you."

 • PRESIDENT: Eric G.

-6. LRC's Membership Policy was established and defined at our Spring 2016 meeting.
+9. LRC's Membership Policy was established and defined at our Club's Spring 2016 meeting.
 In the past,

 there was some vagueness regarding types of Club memberships and it became necessary to define and establish